savagejacke/KeepOnTheShadowfell/docs/excavation.md

 The payment that Kern gives is non-negotiable, if the PCs try, he says "We've no shortage of work, take it or someone else will."
 The party are provided with pickaxes and sent into the mine.

-## Mining
+## At the Digsite

 If it seems like the players intend on spending multiple days at the excavation allow them to do so and award them treasure based on Strength (athletics) checks that they roll.
+The PCs are provided with a tent to sleeep in for every two party members.
 If they stay for a while, they may notice some shifty activity as Kern and some of his underlings rig a tunnel to collapse.
-At some point before the party leaves. run the following encounter:
+At some point before the party leaves.
+You can also run Orcs Attack while they are at the site.
+At some point run Cave-In.

+## Cave-In

 Have the players roll Strength (athletics) checks, and read the following to whoeve rolls the highest: